 Water Baptism does not wash away sins, what good is it?
 Three Reasons why...

-Why do Churches practise the Lord’s Supper?
+Why do Churches practice the Lord’s Supper?
 Four Reasons why...

 Why Memorize God’s Word?
 Three Reasons why...